rakibul-sitab/Data-Analyst-Portfolio/Udacity projects/README.md

 The purpose of this project is to put into practice what I’ve learned in Data wrangling data course which is part of Udacity Data Analysis Nanodegree program.

+## Project 5 : Factors that impact the loan approval for an applicant

+The purpose of this project is to find the factors or features that could help the loan applicant to get the approval status.